HPInc/cloud_deployment_scripts/README.md

 - answer ```yes``` to start creating the deployment
 A typical deployment should take 15 to 30 minutes.
 When finished, the scripts will display a number of values of interest, such as the load balancer IP address.

 At the end of the deployment, the resources may still take a few minutes to start up completely.
 Connectors should register themselves with the CAM service and show up in the CAM Admin Console.
-At that point, a user may go to the CAM Admin Console and add the workstations created by Terraform to be managed by CAM.
+At that point, a user may go to the CAM Admin Console and add the newly created workstations using "Add existing remote workstation" in the "Remote Workstations" tab.
+Note that it may take a few minutes for the workstation to show up in the "Select workstation from directory" drop-down box.

 ## Changing the deployment
 Terraform is a declarative language to describe the desired state of resources.
 A user can modify terraform.tfvars and run ```terraform apply``` again.
 Terraform will try to only apply the changes needed to acheive the new state.